typelevel/claimant/README.md

  * Support more methods/shapes.
  * Minimize recomputation in the macro.
  * Support using `Show` (or another type class) instead of `toString`.
- * Consider using raw trees instead of quasiquotes.
+ * Consider using raw trees instead of quasi-quotes.
  * Consider supporting fancy diagrams
  * Consider supporting color output
  * Consider an extensible/modular design